Global Programs for Undergraduates

 Study away courses that have been approved by Undergraduate Studies in Neuroscience in the past will appear in the Global Education Database of Approved Courses.
 Students (and those with a Duke Net ID) can access the database at the Database of Previously Approved Courses website.
 Please note: even if a class appears in this database, you must send a copy of the full syllabus to the DUS for approval for major or minor credit.

 This program is on hiatus in 2017.
-We anticipate the program resuming in the summer of 2018.
+Future program date is to be determined.

 This program brings a vertically integrated, international learning community into sustained dialogue to advance knowledge and theorizations at the crossroads of neuroscience and the humanities.As you plan to study away, please keep in mind the following guidelines that pertain to students pursuing a major or minor in neuroscience: